-In this quarter's Strong Kids for Juniors, the students will learn to use their God-given tools to win battles sin and live for God's glory.
+In this guarter's Strong Kids for Juniors, the students will learn to use their God-given tools to win battles against sin and Satan's wily ways and live for God's glory.
 They will be challenged to use their time and money wisely and their talents to their fullest in their service to God.